 The ATX 12v is an eight PIN connection that connects to the EPS 12v socket of the motherboard and provides additional power to the CPU, keeping aside the PSU in the assembly.

 To know if one’s motherboard is ATX or micro-ATX or any other, he/she has to open up the case and note down the model number written on the bottom of the circuit board of the motherboard.
 They can then search the model number online and from the articles, data sheets and reviews available, one can deduce the specific form factor of their motherboard model as well as the type of the board.

 No. If the overclockability of a motherboard is not taken into consideration, a motherboard does not affect gaming performance.

-Now you might have an idea on the best micro ATX case that’s available.
+Now you might have an idea on the best options for the smallest micro atx case that’s available to buy online.
 There are a ton of different ATX cases and you may get confused which is why the buying guide will help you.
 When we were choosing the atx cases to recommend, we made sure all of them allowed for maximum agility and were functional.
 Another interesting thing to note here is that there may be many gamers who prefer some sort of RGB lighting when buying their case and so there are many options which we have also included in the list.